sattlerc/types-website/practical.md

 ### Accommodation

-There are many hotels both around Lindholmen conference center and in the city centre.
+There are many hotels both around Lindholmen conference center and in the city centre.  \
+Be aware that there is a big fair in Gothenburg around the days of TYPES 2026 so make sure to book you accommodation in good time!

-Chalmers has agreement with some hotels and here you can see their prices and how to book them.
-Prices below are per room and night and **include taxes and breakfast**.
+Chalmers has agreement with some hotels and here you can see their prices and how to book them. \
+Prices below are per room and night and **include taxes and breakfast**. \
 Prices are subject to room availability.
-Some of the hotels have reserved a number of rooms for us until April 3rd.
+Some of the hotels have reserved a number of rooms for us until **April 3rd**.

 <h5>Hotels close to the conference center:</h5>